1959 Giro d'Italia: Pre-race favorites

 Jacques Anquetil and Charly Gaul were seen as favorites to win the race.
-Anquetil entered the Giro with a formidable Helyett–Leroux–Fynsec–Hutchinson team that included the likes of 1958 Vuelta a España winner Jean Stablinski, the 1958 Tour de France's most "elegant" rider Edouard Delberghe, Irishman Seamus Elliot, and Jean Graczyk.
+Anquetil entered the Giro with a formidable Helyett-Potin team that included the likes of 1958 Vuelta a España winner Jean Stablinski, the 1958 Tour de France's most "elegant" rider Edouard Delberghe, Irishman Seamus Elliot, and Jean Graczyk.
 When asked about his chances to win the race Anquetil stated: "I know that I am in good shape.
 If I am beaten, it will mean there are better riders than myself in the race."
 Reigning world champion Ercole Baldini was seen as a contender to win the race, but due to an operation at the beginning of the cycling season he entered the race weighing more than normal.
 Charly Gaul entered as a previous winner of the Giro d'Italia in 1956 Giro d'Italia, as well as the reigning champion of the Tour de France.

 Faema–Guerra's Rik Van Looy had desires to win a Grand Tour during his career and had previously raced the Giro in 1955 and Vuelta a España in 1958, not finishing either race.
 However, during the 1959 campaign, Looy won the Giro di Sardegna and Vuelta a Levante, as well as finishing third in the Vuelta a España.
-Faema–Guerra entered with a completely Belgian team except for German Hans Junkerman and had gotten the nickname "Red Guard" because of their red jerseys, the team was well known for setting up Looy for stage victories.
+Faema–Guerra entered with a completely Belgian team except for German Hans Junkermann and had gotten the nickname "Red Guard" because of their red jerseys, the team was well known for setting up Looy for stage victories.
 Miguel Poblet stated he was not there just to win stages.